Custom-Chess-Game/Server/README.md

 # Server
-This represents aa server utilizing the networkAPI
+This represents a server utilizing the networkAPI

-To run the server you must use maven with the main class being `com.github.smuddgge.Main`
+To run the server you must use maven with the main class `com.github.smuddgge.Main`.

+# Author
+Centre Number 20570
+Candidate number 4607